ErikSom/VirtualKeyboard-VR-Ready/README.md

 Sets the size from the aspect property provided in the init() function.
 The setScreenSizeFromAspectRatio() is automatically called on init.

+#### getTextureDirty()

+TextureDirty will be set to true when the image has changed.
+You need to set textureDirty to false yourself when you update your texture.

 #### setTextureDirty(dirty)